March 10, 2026

 “When we send them outdoors for independent activities, we will need to encourage them to wear protective gear and to practice safe play.”

-Lovvorn said most children don’t know how to protect themselves, so gentle reminders about following safe practices are encouraged.
+Lovvorn said most children don’t know how to protect themselves, so it’s up to adults to give the gentle reminders about following safety rules.

 • Always wear protective gear – especially a helmet – when riding ATVs.
 Head injuries are by far the leading cause of death and disability related to ATV crashes.
 Helmets are known to reduce head injuries by 85%.
 Wear a motorcycle or motorized sports helmet and make sure it is certified by the U.S. Department of Transportation or the Snell Memorial Foundation.